missionpinball/mpf-docs/config/coils.rst

 worry about this section.

 This provides the default value for any enable calls on the coil.
-Devices might call enable with a differnt power setting.
+Devices might call enable with a different power setting.

 default_pulse_ms:
 ~~~~~~~~~~~~~~~~~